Topl/brambl-cli/microsite/docs/intro.md

 ---
 # Getting Started

-The Brambl CLI is a command line interface to the Topl platform.
-It is a simple tool to interact with the Topl platform.
+The Brambl CLI is a command line interface to the Apparatus platform.
+It is a simple tool to interact with the platform.

 ## System Requirements